From Ideas To Objects: 3D Printing and Modeling courses, on campus and online.

 Updates from the course are available on the Making Things course page.

-How to Apply: The next session in Spring 2017, will be on Wednesdays 5:00 to 7:50 pm, in BIF 3030, the MakerLab.
-The CRN is to be determined.
-If you are an Illinois undergraduate student and interested in taking the class, please send your resume to the instructor( Aric AT illinois DOT edu) .
+How to Apply: The next session in the upcoming Spring semester , will be on Wednesdays 5:00 to 7:50 pm, in BIF 3030, the MakerLab.
+If you are an Illinois undergraduate student and interested in taking the class, please send your resume to the instructor( Aric@illinois.edu) .
 The Applications are being accepted till November 15th.
-Last year we had 75 applications for 21 spots.
+We get about three applicants for each spot(21 seats).

 Digital Making Seminar

-How to Apply: The next session is in Spring, and will be on Mondays 2:00 to 4:50 pm, in BIF 3030.
-The CRN is to be determined.
-If you are an Illinois undergraduate student and interested in taking the class, please send your resume to the instructor( Vishal AT illinois DOT edu) , with a short note explaining your interest in the course and any skills/passions in making that you bring to the course.
-Resumes are being accepted till 15th November.
+How to Apply: The class is usually offered in the Spring.
+If you are an Illinois undergraduate student and interested in taking the class, please send your resume to the instructor( Vishal@illinois.edu) in Fall, with a short note explaining your interest in the course and any skills/passions in making that you bring to the course.
+Resumes are accepted till 15th November.

 We had the opportunity to interview Zach Kaplan, Founder and CEO of Inventables, about the need for making skills in the marketplace today, and he had some good words of advice for students in our courses.
 He is also on our advisory board.